BTBurke/clt/README.md

 ![console output](https://s3.amazonaws.com/btburke-github/simple-table.png)

 #### More examples
-See [examples/table_example.go](https://github.com/BTBurke/clt/blob/master/examples/table_example.go) for the example in the screenshot below.
+See [examples/table_example.go](https://github.com/BTBurke/clt/blob/master/examples/table_example.go) for more examples.
 Also, see the GoDoc for the details of the table library.

 ## Progress Bars